 What is the difference between cash basis and modified cash basis?

-Subsequently, one may also ask, what does modified cash basis of accounting mean?
+Accordingly, what does modified cash basis of accounting mean?

 The modified cash basis is a method that combines elements of the two major bookkeeping practices: cash and accrual accounting.
 It seeks to get the best of both worlds, recording sales and expenses for long-term assets on an accrual basis and those of short-term assets on a cash basis.

-Also to know, is cash basis the same as tax basis?
+Regarding this, is cash basis the same as tax basis?

 Tax basis can be cash-basis or accrual-basis.
 So look for a label to tell you the basis.
 Or if you have the balance sheet any of these indicate accrual basis: Accounts Receivable or Prepaid Expenses in the Asset and Accounts Payable or Deferred Revenue in the Liabilities.
 Also Bad Debts on the Income Statement.